 I love looking at those little handprints.
 They’re basically reminders of the greatest thing I’ve ever done in my whole life—making my kids.

 And that is definitely an accomplishment.
 With no quotation marks.

 Do you kind of love the little child handprints all over your house, too?
 Tell me more in the comments.

-Want more on Motherhood? –> Feeling that mom burnout?
+Want more on Motherhood? —> Feeling that mom burnout?
 Are you a SAHM?
-New Mom or Mom-to-be?
-A Dog Mom? (my dog made me a mom & that’s a fact)
+Were you a Dog Mom first? (my dog made me a mom & that’s a fact)

 Like this post?
 Join MAMA’s email list to get more like this.
 All things MOMish—the MOMents + MOMfessions, & all the Mama Must-Haves!